Countdown to the final: five finalists announced for the Swedish Researchers’ Grand Prix 2024

 Senast uppdaterad:

 What do hacking and floorball have to do with cancer and forest research?
 These are some of the questions that will be answered on 26 November when the national final of the Swedish Researchers’ Grand Prix 2024 takes place.
-Five researchers will take to the stage in Stockholm to compete for the title of Sweden’s best science communicator.
+Five researchers will take to the stage in Stockholm to compete for being the best in presenting their research in just 4 minutes.

 In Sweden’s largest science communication competition for researchers, the aim is to explain your research in the most engaging, understandable and educational way possible – in just four minutes.
 Throughout the autumn, five researchers qualified for the national final of the Researchers’ Grand Prix through five regional heats held across the country and via an online contest.